-Consistent with standard MODIS datasets, two sets of cloud fraction estimates are produced, one based on results from 125 cloud detection/masking and a second based on the phase and cloud optical properties determination.
-Total cloud fraction from the cloud mask is computed by averaging the cloud fraction averaged to 5 km scale; as noted in the last section the 5 km cloud fraction is is ratio of the number of 1 km pixels flagged as probably or confidently cloudy to the number of pixels for which the cloud mask was determined, so that "undetermined pixels" are not included.
-Cloud fractions are also computed for high (pc < 440 hPa), middle, and low (pc ≥ 440 hPa) clouds based on the determination of cloud-top pressure pc.
-The total fraction from 130 the retrieval step is the ratio of the number of pixels for which retrievals were successfully performed to the number of pixels for which the cloud mask was determined (including those pixels for which retrievals could not be performed).
+Consistent with standard MODIS datasets, two sets of cloud fraction estimates are produced, one based on results from cloud detection/masking and a second based on the phase and cloud optical properties determination.
+Total cloud fraction from the cloud mask is computed by averaging the cloud fraction computed at 5 km scale; as noted in the last section the 5 km cloud fraction is is ratio of the number of 1 km pixels flagged as probably or confidently cloudy to the number of pixels for which the cloud mask was determined, so that "undetermined pixels" are not included.
+Cloud fractions are also computed for high $(p_c < 440 \text{ hPa})$ , middle, and low $(p_c \ge 440 \text{ hPa})$ clouds based on the determination of cloud-top pressure $p_c$ .
+The total fraction from the optical property retrieval step is the ratio of the number of pixels for which retrievals were successfully performed 130 to the number of pixels for which the cloud mask was determined (including those pixels for which retrievals could not be performed).
 Estimates of the fraction of clouds identified as liquid and ice are also provided.
-The total retrieval cloud fraction includes pixels for which the thermodynamic phase could not be determined and so may be larger than the sum of the liquid- and ice-cloud fractions.
+The total retrieval cloud fraction includes pixels for which the thermodynamic phase could not be determined and so may be larger than the sum of the liquidand ice-cloud fractions.

-Scalar measures of cloud optical properties for fully-cloudy pixels are aggregated in time and space.
-These properties include cloud optical thickness $\tau_c$ and its base 10 logarithm, particle size $r_c$ , and the condensed water path estimated from the product of optical thickness and particle size.
+- 135 Scalar measures of cloud optical properties for fully-cloudy pixels are aggregated in time and space.
+These properties include cloud optical thickness $\tau_c$ and its base 10 logarithm, particle size $r_e$ , and the condensed water path estimated from the product of optical thickness and particle size.
 The logarithmic mean provides a useful estimate of time-mean reflectivity (Pincus et al., 2012).
 With the exception of the logarithmic mean, scalar measures are also reported separately for partly-cloudy pixels.
-Statistics represent the underlying population so that days with more observations, either because the sampling is denser (Fig. 1) or because clouds are more wide-spread, contribute more to the time-mean than do days with fewer observations.
+Statistics represent the underlying population so that days with more observations, either because the sampling is denser (Fig. - 140

+1) or because clouds are more wide-spread, contribute more to the time-mean than do days with fewer observations.
 This approach differs from the standard MODIS Level-3 product in which monthly means of cloud fraction and cloud-top pressure are the linear average of daily means.

 The dataset also provides joint histograms summarizing the co-variability of cloud optical thickness with cloud particle size (computed separately for liquid and ice clouds) and with cloud top pressure (separated by phase, and for all clouds).
+Summing within COSP though we anticipate adding such a diagnostic in the coming months.
+As with the cloud optical thickness joint 150 histograms, results are reported separately for fully- and partly-cloud pixels.

-Summing the latter over all optical thickness bins and reducing the resolution in cloud-top pressure allows users to compute high, middle, and low cloud fractions consistent with cloud optical properties (as opposed to the cloud mask).
+145 the latter over all optical thickness bins and reducing the resolution in cloud-top pressure allows users to compute high, middle, and low cloud fractions consistent with cloud optical properties (as opposed to the cloud mask).
 Both sets of joint histograms are accumulated for both fully- and partly-cloudy pixels.

 Anticipating increasing interest in evaluation of aerosol-cloud interactions, the MODIS-COSP dataset also provides joint histograms of cloud water path and cloud particle size.
-Such histograms are not yet available from the MODIS simulator within COSP though we anticipate adding such a diagnostic in the coming months.
-As with the cloud optical thickness joint histograms, results are reported separately for fully- and partly-cloud pixels.
+Such histograms are not yet available from the MODIS simulator